Primary Source Seminar: Transactions of the Macy Conferences on Cybernetics, 1949–1953

 - What did cybernetics owe to its origins in wartime research?

-- Cybernetic ideas can be clearly concerned in modern computer and data science.
-What factors prevented it from coalescing as stable and persisting field in its right?
+- Cybernetic ideas can be clearly discerned in modern computer and data science.
+What factors prevented it from coalescing as a stable and persisting field in its right?

 Published Primary Material